SciProgCentre/kmath/kmath-torch/README.md

 ## Usage

-Tensors implement the buffer protocol over `MutableNDStructure`.
+Tensors are implemented over the `MutableNDStructure`.
 They can only be instantiated through provided factory methods and require scoping:
 ```kotlin
 TorchTensorRealAlgebra {